sumanpriyah/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:
 In this we will help Bobby to build employee database using sql by applying data modeling, engineering and analysis skills and ERD so that
 Pewlett-Hackard can plan ahead to see who is retiring next year and how many positions need to be filled.
 This will help Pewlett Hackard to generate list of all employees eligible for retirement package.
-We will import and export csv dataset into pgAdmin and create new tables by joins.
+We have imported and exported csv dataset into pgAdmin and create new tables by joins.

 ### Deliverables